mocaplatform/moca-ios-sdk/README.md

    To do this, select your project file in the file explorer, select your target, and select the Build Phases sub-tab.
 Under Link Binary with Libraries, press the <i>+ button</i>, to select and add all required frameworks.

-6. For iOS 8, ensure the `NSLocationAlwaysUsageDescription property is added to your plist.
+6. For iOS 8, ensure the `NSLocationAlwaysUsageDescription property is added to your `info.plist`.
 For example:

    ````
    NSLocationAlwaysUsageDescription=This app will use your location information to identify \